jonom/silverstripe-betternavigator/README.md

 ##Customisation

+BetterNavigator's output is controlled by templates so it can be [easily overridden](http://doc.silverstripe.org/framework/en/topics/theme-development#overriding).

+####Option 1: Add some stuff

+If you want to add some content (new buttons for instance) to BetterNavigator, just create a template called *BetterNavigatorExtraContent.ss* or *BetterNavigatorExtraDevTools.ss* and add your content to it.
+Place the template in the includes folder for your website's theme, or in *mysite/templates/includes/* if you want to use it across multiple themes.

+####Option 2: Complete control

-Scripts and CSS are included via the BetterNavigator.ss template, so you can completely customise the front-end code and included links by copying or creating your own BetterNavigator.ss template.
+All content, scripts and CSS are loaded via the BetterNavigator.ss template, so you can completely customise BetterNavigator's front-end code by copying or creating your own BetterNavigator.ss template.

 The BetterNavigator.ss template's scope is set to the page that is being viewed, so any methods available in your page controller will be available in the BetterNavigator.ss template.
-This should allow you to add custom links by page type if you wish.
+This should allow you to add custom links by page type and introduce complex logic if you want to.

 ##Known issues